I have rescued and fostered many pets over the years. Keeping my pets healthy and happy is my number one priority.

 - Prescription or Non-Prescription

-Here is some information that I have discovered that may help you to decide which option and choice fits your and your pet's needs.
+Here is some information that I have discovered that may help you to decide which option and choice fit the needs of you and your pet.

 You first need to decide if you are going to feed your pet wet or dry food.
 Wet food comes in a can and dry food comes in a bag, usually in the shape of small pellets.
 Your choices depend on your pet's preferences.